 - Entropion: This defect, which is usually obvious by six months of age, causes the eyelid to roll inward, irritating or injuring the eyeball.
 One or both eyes can be affected.
-If your Komondor has entropion, you may notice him rubbing at his eyes.
+If your Komondor has entropion, you may notice them rubbing at their eyes.
 The condition can be corrected surgically when the dog reaches maturity.

 - Gastric Torsion (Bloat): Bloat is caused by the sudden influx of gas and air in the stomach.
 This causes the stomach to distend and twist and can cause death in a dog if it is not treated.

-When he's young, this intelligent breed is surprisingly easy to train.
-That ease is often short lived, however, and turns into frustration when the apt pupil turns into a stubborn student.
-Komondor are independent as well as smart.
+When young, this intelligent breed is surprisingly easy to train.
+That ease is often short lived, however, and turns into frustration when the apt pupil grows into a stubborn student.
+Komondorok are independent as well as smart.

 The key to training a Komondor is not force or repetition, but making training fun for both owner and dog.
-The Komondor's ability to think for himself will lead him to decide that some commands are worth learning, some aren't worth repeating, and some are okay only once in a while.
-He becomes bored easily, so make each training session different.
+The Komondor's ability to think for themselves will lead them to decide that some commands are worth learning, some aren't worth repeating, and some are okay only once in a while.
+They become bored easily, so make each training session different.

 Komondor have moderate exercise needs and are satisfied with two or three short walks daily or playtime in the yard.
 They need a securely fenced yard to help them define their territory and, because they're so protective, to prevent other people and animals from entering that territory.

-How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+How much your adult dog eats depends on their size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.
-The quality of dog food you buy also makes a difference — the better the dog food, the further it will go toward nourishing your dog and the less you'll need to shake into your dog's bowl.
+The quality of dog food you buy also makes a difference--the better the dog food, the further it will go toward nourishing your dog and the less you'll need to shake into your dog's bowl.

 Komondor are prone to bloat, a potentially life-threatening condition.
 To help prevent bloat, feed two or three small meals daily rather than one large meal.

-To keep a Komondor's weight at a normal level, feed him at specific times each day rather than leaving food out all the time.
-Measure food carefully, and cut back if it looks like he's putting on the pounds.
-He should have a waist when you look down at him, and you should be able to feel his ribs but not see them.
-If they're buried beneath rolls of fat, he needs to go on a diet.
+To keep a Komondor's weight at a normal level, feed them at specific times each day rather than leaving food out all the time.
+Measure food carefully, and cut back if it looks like they're putting on the pounds.
+They should have a waist when you look down at them, and you should be able to feel their ribs but not see them.
+If they're buried beneath rolls of fat, your dog needs to go on a diet.
 Dole out treats sparingly.
 Your Komondor will be just as happy to get a fingernail-sized training treat as a bigger biscuit.

 The Komondor has a wonderfully unique coat.
-During puppyhood, he has soft curls that grow heavy as he matures, developing into long, feltlike cords that resemble the strands of a mop.
+During puppyhood, they have soft curls that grow heavy as they mature, developing into long, feltlike cords that resemble the strands of a mop.
 The undercoat is soft and woolly, the topcoat coarse.
 Puppies have a cream or buff shading to their coats, but this color fades to white as they grow up.

 The Komondor coat doesn't need brushing, but it's definitely not maintenance-free.
-When the cords begin forming at eight to 12 months of age — a process in which the soft undercoat is trapped by the topcoat — it's essential to keep the hair clean and dry so it doesn't get dirty and discolored.
-The cords may not completely form until the dog is 2 years old.
+When the cords begin forming at eight to twelve months of age--a process in which the soft undercoat is trapped by the topcoat--it's essential to keep the hair clean and dry so it doesn't get dirty and discolored.
+The cords may not completely form until the dog is two years old.

 The cords must be separated regularly to prevent matting and to remove debris or dirt.
 Trimming around the mouth is suggested to avoid staining from food.
 And bathing and drying a Komondor is an all-day affair.
 Floor fans are excellent for post-bath drying, and many Komondorok will laze around in front of a fan.
 The coat can be trimmed short for ease of maintenance, although this takes away from the breed's distinctive appearance.

-Start getting your Komondor used to being examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth and ears.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Start getting your Komondor used to being examined when they're a puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth and ears.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 Komondor can be good companions to children in their own family, but may have difficulty accepting visiting children.
 They're best suited to homes with older children who understand how to interact with dogs.
 Always supervise Komondor when they're with children, and never leave them alone with young children.
 They're livestock guardians, not babysitters.